-2) Type Y and <Return>.
-You will see the Modem Configuration Menu illustrated in SCREEN 4-25.
+Type Y and press <Return>.
+You will see the Modem Configuration Menu illustrated in SCREEN 5-29.

 '''

 Analyze Modem Configuration

 MAP Series XX.XX.XX

-09/02/2008 16:11
+09/02/2011 16:11

 System Studies Incorporated

 Do You Wish To Analyze Modem Configuration?
 Y[es], N[o] y

 Port Al is a modem, Alarm Receiver 1200 Baud Off, Boca V.34 Modem

 Port A2 is a modem, Alarm Receiver 2400 Baud Off, Boca V.34 Modem

 Port A3 is a modem, MultiTech 33.6

 Port A4 is a modem, MultiTech 33.6

 Port A5 is a modem, MultiTech 33.6

 Port A6 is a modem, MultiTech 33.6

 Port A7 is a modem, MultiTech 33.6

 Port A8 is a modem, MultiTech 33.6

 Port B1 is a modem, dialout, MultiTech 33.6

 modem pool: interactive

 Port B2 is a modem, dialout, MultiTech 33.6

 modem pool: interactive

 Port B3 is a modem, dialout, MultiTech 33.6

 modem pool: batch

 Port B4 is a modem, dialout, MultiTech 33.6

 modem pool: batch

 Port B5 is a modem, dialout, MultiTech 33.6

 modem pool: batch

 Port B6 is a modem, dialout, MultiTech 33.6

 modem pool: batch

 Port B7 is a modem, dialout, MultiTech 33.6

 modem pool: batch

 Port B8 is a modem, dialout, MultiTech 33.6

 modem pool: batch

-Hit <Return> to continue
+Hit <Return> to continue.

 '''

-SCREEN 4-25: MODEM CONFIGURATION MENU
+SCREEN 5-29: MODEM CONFIGURATION MENU

-3) When you are finished viewing the Modem Configuration Menu, press Quit to return to the Modem Administration Menu.
+3. When you are finished viewing the Modem Configuration Menu, press Quit to return to the Modem Administration Menu.

-Printer Administration Procedures (Linux Operating System)
+Printer Administration Procedures

 The information in the following pages describes Printer Administration functions and screen samples that pertain to the Linux operating system.
-The number of menu options available and some of the program output differ from what is provided for UNIX systems.
-If your Version 27 MAP System is installed on a MAP Engine that is running UNIX, please refer to page 4-47 for supplemental Printer Administration procedures.
+The number of menu options available and some of the program output differ from what is provided for previously supported UNIX systems.